-6. Determining shopfront applications
+Determining shopfront applications

-When determining proposals for new or replacement shopfronts the council will, amongst other things, apply the following principles:

-- the wholesale removal of a shopfront which is important to the character and appearance of an area or building will not normally be supported, unless the shopfront which it is proposed to be removed is not original and it is proposed to replace it with a more traditional design of shopfront; - materials should be appropriate for the character of the rest of the building and surrounding area - in particular, the use of plastics or acrylic for shop signs and fascia boards will not be supported; - the number of materials should be kept to a minimum ideally, fascia signs should be timber with painted wording; - the scale, proportion and profile of window frames, astragals and door locations should be derived from the characteristics of the street and the architectural style of the upper floors; - horizontal elements such as stall risers, cills and door panels should line up with one another; and - vertical emphasis should be achieved by using horizontal or vertical elements to divide windows into vertically proportioned sections.
+When determining proposals for new or replacement shopfronts the council will, amongst other things, apply the following principles: the wholesale removal of a shopfront which is important to the character and appearance of an area or building will not be supported; materials should be appropriate for the character of the rest of the building and surrounding area; the number of materials should be kept to a minimum; the scale, proportion and profile of window frames, astragals and door locations should be derived from the characteristics of the street and the architectural style of the upper floors; horizontal elements such as stallrisers, cills and door panels should line up with one another; vertical emphasis should be achieved by using horizontal or vertical elements to divide windows into vertically proportioned sections and; where a shop has a double window frontage, entrances should, where possible, be located centrally.
+The location of entrance doors should, however, respect the established architectural pattern within the street scene.

-7. Traditional shopfronts
+Traditional shopfronts

 The term shopfront refers to the area of a commercial building which fronts the street.
 A shopfront could, therefore, relate to an office, shop, cafe or restaurant.
 It is a screen or panel that fills the space defined by the architectural framework.
 The shopfront provides the greatest opportunity for expression and adaptation.
 The architectural framework establishes the basic design principles for the ground floor of a shopping street through vertical and horizontal elements, scale and proportions.
 This is often formed by pilasters with architectural details such as capital and plinth (the base of a pilaster or column), a corbel or a console bracket and an entablature (the area below a pilaster or column) with a frieze or fascia and is terminated by a cornice.
 This is, however, subject to variation and may not be appropriate for every shopfront.
-New build developments should establish an architectural framework which respects the ground floor 'rhythm' and proportions of the area.
+New build developments should establish an architectural framework which respects the ground floor rhythm and proportions of the area.